 Table 6 reports quantile regression results for our preferred specification.
-Again, the upper panel reports regression coefficients and the lower panel corresponding average partial effects.
-In general, effects at the median are close to those obtained from least squares estimation, and the estimated coefficients are significant.20
+Again, the upper panel reports regression coefficients and the lower panel the corresponding average partial effects.
+In general, effects at the median are close to those obtained from least squares estimation, and the estimated coefficients are significant.21

 The effects of coverage shares at the firm level (both SHARECC and SHAREFC) do not change much across the distribution.
-So a firm's decision to apply a collective or a firm-level contract shifts wages across the entire scale upwards in a similar way.
+So a firm's decision to apply a collective or a firm-level contract increases wages across the entire distribution in a similar way.
 However, the negative impact of collective bargaining coverage for the individual is stronger in upper parts of the conditional distribution.
 While the APE of a collective agreement is -6% at the 10th percentile, it increases up to -12% at the 90th percentile.
 Therefore, collective coverage at the individual level reduces wage inequality.
 The adoption of a collective contract is in fact a means to reduce unjustified (as judged on the basis of observable characteristics) pay gaps between employees, thereby encouraging solidarity among the workforce.
-As the effect is not particularly negative at the bottom of the wage distribution, we find no evidence for a negative selection out of collective coverage in this part of the distribution.
-Note however that a stronger effect along these lines might be expected for part-time working employees or women.
+Since the coverage effect is also negative in the lower part of the wage distribution, there is no evidence for a negative selection out of collective coverage in this part of the distribution.
 The effect of firm-level agreements on individual wage dispersion is also negative, but not as pronounced as that of collective contracts.

-19So far, the approach is not standard in econometric software packages such as STATA, which is employed in this paper.
-Bootstrapping as an alternative way to estimate $VAR(\hat{\beta}(\tau))$ is not feasible due to computational constraints at the FDZ.
+20So far, the approach is not standard in econometric software packages such as STATA, the package employed in this paper.
+Bootstrapping as an alternative way to estimate $VAR(\hat{\beta}(\tau))$ is not feasible due to computational constraints at the Research Data Center.

-20Only the interaction of FC and SHAREFC is insignificant at all quantiles, as in the OLS regression.
+21Only the interaction of FC and SHAREFC is insignificant at all quantiles, as in the OLS regression.

 The impact of union density also varies markedly across the wage distribution.
 The negative base effect is strongest at the upper end of the distribution.
-Yet the positive interaction effects of NUD and the coverage regimes CC and FC also increase throughout the distribution.
+Yet, the positive interaction effects of NUD and the coverage regimes CC and FC also increase throughout the distribution.
 Consequently, the differences in the impact of union power on covered and uncovered employees are most severe at the upper end of the distribution.
-The APE of NUD indicates that, on average, a 10 pp increase in union density comes along with an (insignificant) reduction of wages by 0.7% at the 10th percentile, and with a significant reduction of 2.4% at the 90th percentile.
-So in fact, union power reduces wage inequality.
-This finding is consistent with the results in the literature.
-Recalling the negative effect on wage levels, it is particularly in line with an insurance motive of union representation.
+The APE of NUD indicates that, on average, a 10 pp increase in union density comes along with no significant effect at the 10th percentile, and with a significant reduction of 2.4% at the 90th percentile.
+So in fact, union power reduces wage inequality, which is in line with the insurance motive of union representation discussed in the related literature.
+However, our findings can not be solely attributed to the insurance motive because then one should find positive wage effects in the lower part of the wage distribution even if the effect on the mean is negative.
+The uniformly negative effect on wage levels at all quantiles first suggests that negative spillover effects from wage increases and lower employment in the covered sector to the non-covered sector dominate.
+The hypothesis of a union threat effect is rejected on this ground.
+Second, firms in labor market segments with strong unions ceteris paribus invest less into capital-which reduces labor productivity and wages across the entire distribution (Vogel 2007).
+We can not discriminate between these two possible explanations.